Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 \subsection{Method Foundations}

 We now introduce the methodological foundations of our benchmark. \paragraph{Method setup and goal under distribution shifts.} Our goal is to evaluate model performance under distribution shifts, specifically focusing on out-of-distribution generalization.
-Here, the model \(\hat f\) is trained on data from the source domain \(P\) and tested on the target domain \(Q\).
+Here, the model \(\hat f\) is trained on data from the source domain \(P\), \wty{validated on limited data from the target domain $Q$,} and tested on the target domain \(Q\).

 The objective of a machine learning model is to minimize the loss on the target distribution \(Q\): When \(\ell(\cdot,\cdot)\) represents the 0-1 loss, this is equivalent to maximizing target accuracy, i.e.,